Why meeting a US President is the ultimate aim of the Kim family

 Now young North Korean leader Kim Jong Un looks set to achieve the longstanding dream of his family dynasty -- a face-to-face meeting with a sitting US President.

-US and North Korean officials are still laying the groundwork for a summit between Kim and US President Donald Trump, which is scheduled to take place on June 12 in Singapore.
+US and North Korean officials are still laying the groundwork for a summit between Kim and US President Donald Trump, which is scheduled to take place at 9 a.m. on June 12 in Singapore.

 Amid the negotiations, debate has raged over what types of concessions North Korea might be able to extract from the United States in return for denuclearization, or how far Pyongyang might go in surrendering its nuclear program.